Ivy-Apps/ivy-wallet/docs/Architecture.md

 # Ivy's Architecture

-Ivy Wallet's architecture is simple - do the shortest solution that works and doesn't break the app.
+Ivy Wallet's architecture is simple - use the shortest solution that works and doesn't break the app.
 We are no fanatics/sectarians that follow strict rules/patterns/paradigms - we do whatever makes sense.

 Although there a few principles that we like: